khayaklap/Analytics-ML-for-Finance/README.md

 ## Necessary Libraries

 Libraries include Pandas for data manipulation, NumPy for linear algebra computations, Scipy for statistical tests, CVXPY for optimization, Statsmodels for time series analysis, Scikit-Learn for preprocessing & machine learning, PyTorch for deep learning, SpaCy & NLTK for natural language processing, and Matplotlib & Seaborn for visualization.
-For larger datasets exceeding 1 million rows, PySpark is preferred over Pandas.
+For larger datasets, PySpark is preferred over Pandas.
 Although advanced knowledge of each library is not required, it is recommended that you go over the documentation and know key methods & attributes.

 ## Data Sources